Yingjia-Wan/BERT-predict-crosslingual-human-attention/README.md

 python extract_all.py
 python analyze_all.py
 ```
 - Extract_all.py takes exceptionally longer time to complete, as it calls to run scripts from both [extract_human_fixations] amd [extract model importance] folder.
-For example, it takes 3-4 hours to read and tokenize geco_en corpus to generate results for human relative fixation importacne.
-For each model per corpus, it requires 5-6 hours to extract the 1st-layer attention, last-layer attention, and saliency scores.
-Therefore, results for these human importance and model importance are stored in the results file, so you can skip running `python extract_all.py` to save time.
+For example, it takes 3-4 hours to read and tokenize GECO_EN corpus to generate results for human relative fixation importacne.
+For each model per corpus (e.g., BERT-UNCASED for GECO_EN), it requires 6-7 hours to extract the 1st-layer attention, last-layer attention, and saliency scores.
+Therefore, results for these human importance and model importance from serveral language corpora are stored in the results file, so you can skip running `python extract_all.py` to save time.

 - If running `analyze_all.py` for the first time, the script will take a bit longer to create two `.csv`-files: `aligned_words.csv` and `human_words.csv`.
 These contain all word-level information needed to run the experiments, e.g. token, relative importance, word length and word frequency.
 These are saved in the `results/words` folder and can be used for additional analysis.